kaetowjj/Gnome-Extension-Energy-Rate-Indicator/readme.md

 -   `refreshRate`: You can change the refresh rate (in milliseconds) by modifying the `refreshRate` variable in the code.
 The default is 3000 milliseconds (3 seconds).

--   Styling: You can customize the appearance of the indicator by modifying the `style` property of the `St.Label` in the `init()` function.
-You can change the font size, color, alignment, and other CSS styles to match your preferences.